Khmer Rouge: Early history

-According to Democratic Kampuchea's perspective of party history, the Viet Minh's failure to negotiate a political role for the KPRP at the 1954 Geneva Conference represented a betrayal of the Cambodian movement, which still controlled large areas of the countryside and which commanded at least 5,000 armed men.
+According to Democratic Kampuchea's perspective of party history, the Viet Minh's failure to negotiate a political role for the KPRP at the 1954 Geneva Conference represented a betrayal of the Cambodian movement, which still controlled large areas of the countryside, and which commanded at least 5,000 armed men.
 Following the conference, about 1,000 members of the KPRP, including Son Ngoc Minh, made a Long March into North Vietnam, where they remained in exile.
-In late 1954, those who stayed in Cambodia founded a legal political party, the Pracheachon Party, which participated in the 1955 and the 1958 National Assembly elections.
+In late 1954, those who stayed in Cambodia founded a legal political party, the Pracheachon, which participated in the 1955 and the 1958 National Assembly elections.
 In the September 1955 election, it won about 4% of the vote but did not secure a seat in the legislature.
 Members of the Pracheachon were subject to harassment and arrests because the party remained outside Sihanouk's political organization, Sangkum.
 Government attacks prevented it from participating in the 1962 election and drove it underground.
 Sihanouk habitually labelled local leftists the Khmer Rouge, a term that later came to signify the party and the state headed by Pol Pot, Ieng Sary, Khieu Samphan and their associates.

 During the mid-1950s, KPRP factions, the "urban committee" (headed by Tou Samouth) and the "rural committee" (headed by Sieu Heng), emerged.
 In very general terms, these groups espoused divergent revolutionary lines.
 The prevalent "urban" line endorsed by North Vietnam recognized that Sihanouk by virtue of his success in winning independence from the French was a genuine national leader whose neutralism and deep distrust of the United States made him a valuable asset in Hanoi's struggle to "liberate" South Vietnam.
 Advocates of this line hoped that the prince could be persuaded to distance himself from the right-wing and to adopt leftist policies.
 The other line, supported for the most part by rural cadres who were familiar with the harsh realities of the countryside, advocated an immediate struggle to overthrow the "feudalist" Sihanouk.